Lavender Essential Oil

 Yin Yang Quality: Yang

-Therapeutic Actions: Analgesic, antispasmodic, anticonvulsive, anti-depressant, anti-microbial, anti-rheumatic, antiseptic, anti-toxic, carminative, cholagogue, deodorant, diarrhetic, emmenagogue, hypotensive, insecticide, nervine, parasiticide, rubefacient, sedative, stimulant, vulnerary (Petersen, 2020).
+Therapeutic Actions: Analgesic, antispasmodic, anticonvulsive, antidepressant, anti-hyperpigmentation, anti-inflammatory, antimicrobial, antirheumatic, antiseptic, antitoxic, carminative, cholagogue, deodorant, diarrhetic, emmenagogue, hypotensive, insecticide, nervine, parasiticide, rubefacient, sedative, stimulant, and vulnerary.

-Effects on mind, emotions, and body: Calming and stimulating, mood-uplifting and balancing,
+Effects on Mind, Body, and Emotions: Calming and stimulating, mood-uplifting and balancing.

-Healing intention: Relieve symptoms for headaches, insomnia, amenorrhea, asthma, cough, flatulence, hypertension, indigestion, nausea, neuralgia, rheumatism, arthritis, eczema, ulcers and burns.
+Healing Benefits: Relieves symptoms of headaches, insomnia, amenorrhea, asthma, cough, flatulence, hypertension, indigestion, nausea, neuralgia, rheumatism, arthritis, eczema, ulcers, and burns.

-Skin and hair care: Relieves acne, dandruff, dermatitis, eczema.
+Skin and Hair Care: Relieves acne, dandruff, dermatitis, eczema, and hyperpigmentation.

 Chakra: Heart Chakra (calms and balances the heart), Throat Chakra (clears the mind and stimulates communication), Crown Chakra (encourages spiritual enlightenment).

 Lavender is a multipurpose essential oil that is great to use during a Reiki healing session.
 I have also Reiki-charged it with the intention of healing and balance for pain massage blends.
 I might mix a diffuser blend of 3 drops of lavender, 4 drops of bergamot, and 1 drop of rose to create a soothing and inspiring atmosphere for a Reiki session.
-This I could Reiki-charge with the intention of peace and inspiration.
-Bergamot is calming and mood-uplifting, improving mental clarity and bringing in positive energy through the root chakra.
-It stimulates balanced personal power in the solar plexus chakra and activates love that radiates from within the heart chakra.
+Bergamot is calming and mood-uplifting, improves mental clarity, and brings in positive energy through the root chakra.
+It stimulates balanced personal power in the solar plexus chakra, and activates love that radiates from within the heart chakra.
 Rose is calming and mood-uplifting.
-It stimulates love, compassion, hope, and patience in the heart chakra and helps to stimulate a spiritual connection in the crown chakra.
+It stimulates love, compassion, hope and patience in the heart chakra and helps to stimulate a spiritual connection in the crown chakra.

 Petersen, D. (2020).
 Aromatherapy Materia Medica Essential Oil Monographs.
 American